oopsmails/111-springboot-dev-repo/spring-boot-mock-backend/README.md

   - executor.execute(): will use ALL thread from poll
   - forkJoinPool.submit(() -> { list.parallelStream().map(...)}): will execute the first item in main thread and other items in thread from pool.

+### Test CompletableFuture

+- Run MockDelapServiceText.testFindAllIfParallel()
+Comparing with in application.properties file,

+`data.loader.in.parallel=MockDelayServiceOperationContext`
+and
+`data.loader.in.parallel=`

+to compare performances between sequentially or in parallel ....